Shaan Syed

 Vardaxoglou, London

 Vardaxoglou is pleased to present a solo exhibition with Shaan Syed (b.
 1975, Toronto, Canada).
 It is Shaan Syed’s second solo exhibition with the gallery and features new works from Syed’s recent ‘English Paintings’ series (2020–2024), which explores the artist’s personal history spanning British India, Pakistan, England, and Canada.
-Join us for the Private View on 8 October from 5–8pm.
 An extended text by the artist accompanies the exhibition.

 For further information please contact info@vardaxoglou.com.